Immunotherapy for cervical cancer shows promise with preventive vaccines and new treatment directions.

 Cervical cancer is the fourth most common cancer in the world for women, affecting over half a million people every year.
 Almost all cases of cervical cancer are associated with human papilloma virus (HPV) infection.
 This prevalent virus is also linked to anal, genital, and head and neck cancers.
 Most people infected by HPV do not develop cancers associated with the virus.

-Cervical cancer is usually a slow-growing cancer that can be found early with regular Pap smear, also called a Pap test, a procedure in which cells are scraped from the cervix and looked at under a microscope.
+During the early stages, cervical cancer is usually a slow-growing cancer that can be found early with regular Pap smear, also called a Pap test, a procedure in which cells are scraped from the cervix and looked at under a microscope.
 Mortality rates have been decreasing in United States, thanks largely to widespread use of the Pap smear as a screening tool.
 In addition to the Pap smear, DNA tests can also detect HPV strains that pose a cervical cancer risk.
 Cervical cancer incidence and mortality, however, remain significantly higher in low-income countries.

 Symptoms of this disease often go undetected until the cancer becomes invasive.
 Abnormal vaginal bleeding is the most common sign of cervical cancer.